liort2020/CNNFeed/README.md

 $ pod install
 ```

-3. Open the `CNNFeed.xcworkspace` file that was created and run it in Xcoode
+3. Open the `CNNFeed.xcworkspace` file that was created and run it in Xcode